Structuring Corporate PPAs for Renewable Energy: Key Contract Provisions and Guidance for Energy Counsel

 Critical Buy-Side and Sell-Side Drivers in Negotiations, Financing, Mitigating Risks, Regulatory Challenges

-This CLE webinar will provide renewable energy counsel an in-depth analysis of structuring corporate power purchase agreements (PPAs).
-The panel will provide a complete analysis of key drivers of contract negotiations and deal structuring for both buyers and sellers, recent regulations and challenges, mitigating risks, financing, and best practices for energy counsel.
+This CLE webinar will provide renewable energy counsel with an in-depth analysis of structuring corporate power purchase agreements (PPAs) for renewable energy.
+The panel will provide a review of key issues in structuring PPAs for both buyers and sellers, regulatory and challenges in certain states and jurisdictions, mitigating risks, financing, and best practices for energy counsel.

 - Benefits and risks of corporate PPAs